art2url/quasar-contact-app/docs/TESTING.md

 - `loading-spinner.component.spec.ts` - Component with inputs and CSS classes
 - `footer.component.spec.ts` - Component with links and accessibility
 - `header.component.spec.ts` - Component with service dependencies and mocks
+- `emoji-picker.component.spec.ts` - Component with events and keyboard handling
+- `image-attachment.component.spec.ts` - Component with file handling and validation
 - More examples will be added as I develop the test suite

 ## Resources